What is about to change:

 Medicaid nursing home applications.
 This proposal was accepted and approved March 2021 as part of the New York State

-2022 due to the Covid Emergency.
+2025 or early 2026 due to the delays caused by the Covid Emergency.

-It is a manditory part of the Federal Medicaid Program that application for nursing home coverage be subject to a
+It is a manditory part of the Federal Medicaid Program that

-has always had the option to impose a look back and transfer penalty on applications for community based home care services.
+each state that participates in the Medicaid Program has always had the option to impose a look back and transfer penalty

-Starting January 1, 2022, New York State will impose a 30 month (30 months = 2.5 years) lookback on applications
+will impose a 30 month (30 months = 2.5 years) lookback on applications for Medicaid home care services.
+If any non-exempt

-for Medicaid home care services.
-If any non-exempt transfers of assets or income were made by the applicant (or their
+transfers of assets or income were made by the applicant (or their spouse) in the lookback period, a penalty waiting period

-spouse) in the lookback period, a penalty waiting period will be imposed on the applicant based upon the value of the transfers.
+will be imposed on the applicant based upon the value of the transfers.
+During the penalty period the applicant will

-During the penalty period the applicant will not be eligible to receive community based Medicaid home care services.
+not be eligible to receive community based Medicaid home care services.
+The "Lookback" will only look for